davebaird/quiterss-docker/README.md

 ## Persistence

 Config data and the feeds database and other bits and pieces are stored in your home directory.
-This means the docker image must have read/write access.
+This means the container must have read/write access.
 If your UID happens to be 1000, you are good to go.
 For any other UID, you need to edit the Dockerfile `RUN useradd` line to match your UID.

 ## Building